Solving Disc & Vertebra Conditions in San Antonio, Texas

 Choose the neurosurgeons and pain management specialists who have decades of successful diagnostic and treatment outcomes.

-Our specialists can relieve a wide range of disc and vertebra conditions.
+Our San Antonio back surgeons and back pain specialists can relieve a wide range of disc and vertebra conditions.
 No matter what your diagnosis is, Neurosurgery & Spine Consultants offers the professional network and collaborative care you need to return to your life.
-Whether your condition requires physical therapy, nonsurgical treatments or surgery, our San Antonio back surgeons work together to maximize your comfort and long-term outcome.
+Whether your condition requires physical therapy, nonsurgical treatments or surgery, our San Antonio spine surgeons work together to maximize your comfort and long-term outcome.
 Most of our care options are available without leaving the building—which is one of the most comprehensive neurosurgical and pain management facilities in Texas.

 Here are some of the most common conditions we see and treat: